servo/servo.org/_posts/2024-08-30-this-month-in-servo.md

 Servo no longer **leaks the DOM Window object** when navigating (@ede1998, @rhetenor, #32773), and servoshell now **[terminates abnormally](https://pubs.opengroup.org/onlinepubs/9799919799/functions/V2_chap02.html#tag_16_04_03_01) when panicking** on Unix (@mrobinson, #32947), ensuring [web tests](https://book.servo.org/hacking/testing.html) correctly record their test results as “CRASH”.

+## Changes for Servo developers

+Servo now has **new CI runners** for Windows builds (@delan, #33081), thanks to your donations, **cutting Windows-only build times by 70%**!
+We’re not stopping at Windows though, and with new runners for Linux builds just around the corner, your WPT try builds will soon be a lot faster.

 ## Donations

 Thanks again for your generous support!